-- Frames, at good proportion, the new public realm with desirable, active uses such as community space and retail, designed to be flexible in use and blur the transition between indoor and outdoor space; - Has regard for the urban-design related matters of Provincial Interest as identified in Section 2 of the Planning Act, R.S.O.
-1990, including providing a high-quality public realm, well-designed architecture that fosters a sense of place and activation, and ground plane uses that will contribute to the planned neighbourhoods overall vibrancy; - Is consistent with the applicable urban-design policies of the Provincial Policy Statement, 2020 by providing for a compact built form with a desirable mix of uses and residential dwelling units in a transit-supportive context; - Conforms to the urban-design direction of the Growth Plan, 2020 consolidation by supporting the achievement of a well-designed complete community within proximity to planned transit where a variety of dwelling types and sizes are provided for; - Conforms to the polices of, and implements many of the urban design goals and policies of the City of Hamilton's Urban Hamilton Official Plan, including with respect to built form and the public realm; - Provides for building massing and scale that has appropriate regard for, and directly implements many of the standards contained within the City of Hamilton's Pier 8 Block 16 Urban Design Guidelines; and, - Provides for expansive and desirable indoor and outdoor amenity areas, as well as an overall unit mix that supports the achievement of a family-friendly development with dedicated child-friendly recreational areas.
+- Frames, at good proportion, the new public realm with desirable, active uses such as community space and retail, designed to be flexible in use and blur the transition between indoor and outdoor space: - Has regard for the urban-design related matters of Provincial Interest as identified in Section 2 of the Planning Act, R.S.O.
+1990, including providing a high-quality public realm, well-designed architecture that fosters a sense of place and activation, and ground plane uses that will contribute to the planned neighbourhoods overall vibrancy; - Is consistent with the applicable urban-design policies of the Provincial Policy Statement, 2020 by providing for a compact built form with a desirable mix of uses and residential dwelling units in a transit-supportive context; - Conforms to the urban-design direction of the Growth Plan, 2020 consolidation by supporting the achievement of a well-designed complete community within proximity to planned transit where a variety of dwelling types and sizes are provided for; - Conforms to the polices of, and implements the urban design goals and policies of the City of Hamilton's Urban Hamilton Official Plan, including with respect to built form and the public realm; - Provides for building massing and scale that has appropriate regard for, and directly implements the standards contained within the City of Hamilton's Pier 8 Block 16 Urban Design Guidelines; - Provides complementary and activating public realm interventions, such as the proposed shared street on Haida Avenue, public lookout terrace, and non-residential uses at-grade; and, - Provides for expansive and desirable indoor and outdoor amenity areas, as well as an overall unit mix that supports the achievement of a family-friendly development with dedicated child-friendly recreational areas.